Phyllis Altman: Biography

-Phyllis Miriam Altman (née Sachs), was the daughter of Jewish Lithuanian immigrants Morris and Beile Sachs.
+Phyllis Miriam Altman (née Sachs), was the daughter of Lithuanian-Jewish émigrés, Morris and Beile Sachs.
 She attended Jeppe High School for Girls.
 Altman, like other girls at her high school, sewed "for the poor Blacks" on Thursdays.
 Altman attended the University of Witwatersrand on a loan from the Transvaal Education Department that stipulated she teach after graduation.
 During her time at university, she took part in student demonstrations protesting the "Greyshirts and the bulldozing of Sophiatown."
 She earned an undergraduate degree and then finished an Honours degree in History before spending a year at the Teachers' Training College in Johannesburg.
 She was almost expelled from the Teachers' Training College because of her activism, but she graduated and spent three years teaching at "all White schools."
 After teaching, she started working for the anti-fascist Springbok Legion.
 In the Springbok Legion, she helped support ex-servicemen of color, where she was able to see the "disastrous effects of the Apartheid system on African men."

 For three years, Altman and her husband Ray Altman, a South African trade unionist, lived in London.
 In 1952, she published The Law of the Vultures.
 The book was based on her experience working with the Springbok Legion.
 Not long after its publication and good critical reception internationally, a professor at the University of Witwatersrand called the book "subversive," which caused many booksellers to return copies of the book.